UniversalDependencies/docs/workgroups/comparatives.md

 ~~~

 In some languages, ellipsis in comparative clauses may involve patterns similar to gapping in coordination.
-The literal translation of the following Swedish example would be _Dan plays badminton better than Joakim tennis._
+The literal translation of the following Swedish [sv] example would be _Dan plays badminton better than Joakim tennis._
 Such comparative gapping is analyzed using the [orphan]() relation, much like the more widespread coordinate
 gapping: